noodldocs/noodldocs.github.io/nodes/data/rest.md

 **Failure**
 A signal will be emitted on this output on all other status codes of if another type of failure occurs.

+### Request and response outputs
+Any variable of the **Outputs** object that you access in your scrips will automatically become an output of the node.

 [0]: https://en.wikipedia.org/wiki/Representational_state_transfer
 [1]: ../nodes/javascript/javascript